lacsed/UltraDES/README.md

 ## Research

-If you use UltraDES in your paper, please cite as:
+If you use UltraDES in your paper, please cite using:

 ```
 @article{UltraDES2017,